 The booking consisted of using the current email system to set up Zoom calls.
 We recorded the calls so that we could refer back to them later.

 Now, with these three segments, we did three separate questionnaires.
 It takes time to write great questions because you want to be as clear and concise as possible.
 By using specific, targeted and open-ended questions, you open yourself up to a greater wealth of knowledge in the answers provided.
 Using questions that provide scales and different levels of agreement can also help.

 Consistency is always key, so keep in mind that it’s beneficial to use a standard question format to be able to compare and contrast answers later on.

 4. Conducting your user interviews

-Here are some tips for conducting really great interviews.
-First of all, ask open ended questions.
-Don’t ask yes, no questions.
-You want questions that provide context, that enable your users to elaborate, talk about specific occasions, explain why problems occurred, explain difficulties they had and explain what they were trying to achieve.
+It’s important to avoid yes/no questions.
+You want questions that provide context, that are open-ended.
+Try your best to enable your users to elaborate and explain.
+This could be explaining why problems occurred, difficulties they had and/or what they were trying to achieve.

 5. Reviewing your findings with Observations and Insights